sealerio/sealer/CONTRIBUTING.md

 As a contributor, keep in mind again that every contribution via pull request is for branch master.
 While in project sealer, there are several other branches, we generally call them rc branches, release branches and backport branches.

-Before officially releasing a version, we will checkout a rc(release candidate) branch.
+Before officially releasing a version, we will check out a rc(release candidate) branch.
 In this branch, we will test more than branch main.

 When officially releasing a version, there will be a release branch before tagging.
 After tagging, we will delete the release branch.

-When backporting some fixes to existing released version, we will checkout backport branches.
+When backport some fixes to existing released version, we will check out backport branches.
 After backporting, the backporting effects will be in PATCH number in MAJOR.MINOR.PATCH of [SemVer](http://semver.org/).

 ### Commit Rules